StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 LogicMonitor now supports StackStorm as an official Integration!

-You can now create a StackStorm Integration inside LogicMonitor Portal which can be used to send your LogicMonitor Alerts to your StackStorm environment which provides a way for you to automate your response to any type of alert you receive.
+You can now create a StackStorm Integration inside your LogicMonitor Portal which can be used to send your LogicMonitor Alerts to your StackStorm environment which provides a way for you to automate your response to any type of alert you receive.